Effective October 1, 2023

-Specific program information is found on the Framework for Staff Hybrid Work.
-Additional information can be found on the Frequently Asked Questions (Hybrid Work FAQs) page.
+Specific information about the Staff Hybrid Remote Work Program can be found on the Frequently Asked Questions (Hybrid Work FAQs) page.

 Hybrid Remote Work is defined as a combination of working from both an on-campus (including satellite campus locations or facilities) and off-campus worksite (typically the employee’s residence).
-This may include working at the off-campus location up to two days a week on a weekly basis throughout the year, seasonally during certain times of the year and not during other times of the year, or other flexible options that do not involve working remotely from an off-campus location on a full-time basis (i.e.,every day of the individual’s work week).
+This may include working at the off-campus location up to two days a week on a weekly basis throughout the year.

-Exempt and non-exempt staff members may participate in remote work if they meet the following minimum qualifications:
+Exempt and non-exempt staff members in eligible departments/positions may participate in remote work if they meet the following minimum qualifications:

 - successful completion of an orientation period;

-- no Positive Corrective Action (PCA) in the twelve (12) months preceding the request for Hybrid or Fully Remote Work; and
+- no Positive Corrective Action (PCA) in the twelve (12) months preceding the request for Hybrid Work; and

 - an overall rating of at least “successful” on their most recent performance evaluation review.